synechron-finlabs/quorum-maker/README.md

 > Note: Except Node Manager port, all other details are of existing node.
 Please make sure to use an available port for Node Manager to avoid port conflicts.

+> Note: If the existing node is running locally, do not use 127.0.0.1 for the IP Address while attaching, since Quorum Maker run inside docker.
+Use the host IP address.

+> Note: Currently Quorum Maker assumes empty password for defualt (coinbase) account of exising Quorum Node.
+In a futre release Quorum Maker will support non empty passwords.

 ![Screenshot 13](img/screenshot13.png)